 This is an excellent meal prep option for families who like to batch cook (or bake in this case) on the weekend to prepare ahead of time for the week.
 Make a batch and add to a large tupperware, and store in the fridge for up to five days.

-You could also make a batch and add to a ziplock bag, labeling the date in which they were made, and let them defrost overnight.
+You could make a batch and add to a plastic food storage bag, labeling the date in which they were made, and let them defrost overnight.
 Pop them in the microwave or toast in the toaster oven, and serve.

 Fluffy Belgian Blueberry Waffles From Scratch